Ben-Goff/CS-32-Term-Project/README.md

 their studies, which could decrease productivity, or would it give them the push they need to stay on track?
 The most challenging part of this feature would be providing the infrastructure for users to connect to each other through their profiles.

+**HTA Approval (dpark20):** Idea not approved - it needs more algorithmic complexity beyond just the features you have!

+Good ideas!
+Looking forward to seeing what you make.

 ### Idea 3